 A classically trained artist, as a young woman Priscilla Wiggins moved from the northeast to the southwest to pursue her passion: painting the southwest on location, en plein air.
 The hardy, lifetime artist follows the seasons in her small RV, painting the land she lives on at the time with a sensitivity fostered by waking each dawn surrounded by nature.

 Wiggins lives outdoors year around, returning to paint favorite places again and again with an intimate connection to the terrain.
 The Rockies, the Sonoran Desert, the Chihuahuan Desert of Big Bend country are perennial draws.

 Priscilla's idea of a great painting experience is no phones, no electricity, grass growing under her tires and paint smearing her fingers.

-Purchase Priscilla Wiggins originals in our online store, or contact the Davis Mountains gallery to come out and see any Priscilla Wiggins original landscape painting shown here.
+Purchase Priscilla Wiggins originals in our online store and enjoy free domestic shipping.
+Contact the Davis Mountains gallery to come out and see any Priscilla Wiggins original landscape painting shown here.